-The Township has several construction and road paving projects, several of which were started or awarded in 2022 or before with work to continue in 2023.
+The Township has several road paving projects and equipment purchases, several of which were started or awarded in 2024 or before with work to continue in 2025.
 Purchase Orders are in place for those projects.

 Note 13 - Contingent Liabilities

 The Township is defendant in several lawsuits.
 Although management cannot presently determine the outcome of these suits, management believes that the resolution of these matters will not materially adversely affect the Township's financial condition.